German exports slip for second month in a row

 German exports dropped in August over the previous month for the second month in a row in the latest disappointing news about Europe's largest economy.

 The Federal Statistical Office reported Tuesday that exports were down 0.1 percent to 110.3 billion euros ($126.24 billion) in August, in seasonally and calendar adjusted numbers.
-Imports decreased 2.7 percent to 92 billion euros, narrowing the adjusted trade surplus to 18.3 billion euros.
+Imports decreased 2.7 percent to 92 billion euros, widening the adjusted trade surplus to 18.3 billion euros.

 Continue Reading Below